google/WebFundamentals/src/content/en/updates/2018/08/embind.md

       function("processMessage", &processMessage);
     }

-I am defining a struct for the options of my `processMessage` function.
+I am defining a struct for the options of my `processMessage()` function.
 In the `EMSCRIPTEN_BINDINGS` block, I can use `value_object` to make JavaScript see this C++ value as an object.
 I could also use `value_array` if I preferred to use this C++ value as an array.
-I also bind the `processMessage` function, and the rest is embind _magic_.
-I can now call the `processMessage` function from JavaScript without any preluding code:
+I also bind the `processMessage()` function, and the rest is embind _magic_.
+I can now call the `processMessage()` function from JavaScript without any boilerplate code:

     console.log(Module.processMessage(
       "hello world",